 Can you use a shot blaster as the floor preparation for a thin film coating?

-The short answer is yes.
-The longer answer is shot blasting as an aggressive form of floor preparation will create lines or a blast pattern in the floor that may not be covered or hidden by a thin fil epoxy floor coating.
+Shot blasting as an aggressive form of floor preparation will create lines or a blast pattern on the floor that may not be covered or hidden by a thin film epoxy floor coating.
 If aesthetics is not a consideration shot blasting could be employed, but for thin-film coatings, a diamond grinder with aggressive diamond tooling will produce better results.
 Shot blasting is typically recommended for thicker flooring systems and applications.